In our last blog we explained who can, and how they should, use visitor parking bays in a residential strata building.

 - Vehicle must be moved by specified deadline, or it will be removed from visitors’ parking area.

 - Give contact details of a strata committee or Owners Corporation member they can reach.

 After notice expiry, Owners’ Corporation can relocate the vehicle to nearest legal parking spot on common property, avoiding entry/exit blockage

 And of course, all care must be taken to make sure you don’t damage the vehicle.

 3. Consider asking Council to patrol the parking area on a paid basis.

-I know, it’s not ideal and no guarantee it will work, but if you’re at a complete and utter loss, there is the option under The Strata Schemes Management Act 2015 and section 650A of the Local Government Act 1993, to ask Council whether they can provide a paid service to have a ranger patrol the area and the parking in your strata scheme.
+I know, it’s not ideal and no guarantee it will work.
+Consider the option provided by The Strata Schemes Management Act 2015 and section 650A of Local Government Act 1993.
+Consult Council to explore the possibility of a paid ranger service for patrolling the area and parking in your strata.

-But why go through all that hassle when we have stress-free and simple parking bollard solutions that can easily solve this problem for you?
+Why bother with the hassle when our easy and stress-free parking bollard solutions can solve this problem for you?

 Find out more about our parking solutions that we can use to help solve your pain points and address your particular situation and budget.

 Please Contact Us on 1300 644 533 so we can learn more about your particular situation and how we can help solve your visitor parking pain points with our fabulous range of automatic remote control parking bollards, manual parking bollards and smartphone parking bollards.